makersacademy/bowling-challenge/README.md

 ### Perfect Game

 A Perfect Game is when the player rolls 12 strikes (10 regular strikes and 2 strikes for the bonus in the 10th frame).
 The Perfect Game scores 300 points.

+## My approach

+## What I learned from this project

+## To fix
+* A perfect game
+* A game with consecutive strikes
+* A game with strikes and spares
+* The tenth frame feature

+## Acknowledgements
+Jordan Roberts - a Makers Academy Challenge